michaelplanknz/epi-econ-model/README.md

 This repository contains Matlab code to reproduce the results in the article ``Joint economic and epidemiological modelling of alternative pandemic response strategies''.

+Results in the pre-print were produced using the version of this repository tagged `v1.0`.

 # How to use this repository

 * Navigate to the `Matlab/` folder and run the top-level script `main.m`.
 This will run the model across a range of parameter combinations and save the results in the `/output/` folder as `output/results.mat`.